Right Arm Pain: 14 Causes, What It Means & Treatment

 Arm pain that happens during a heart attack is usually associated with a burning or tightening sensation in th arm, chest pain, shortness of breath, nausea, or sweating.
 Be sure you know the symptoms of a heart attack

-What to do: If a heart attack is suspected, you should proceed immediately to the emergency room.
+How to treat: If a heart attack is suspected, you should proceed immediately to the emergency room.
 The doctor will assess your symptoms and order testing to reach a heart attack diagnosis or rule it out.

 6. Diabetic neuropathy